 Good to know – if you plan to make multiple train trips from London it may be cost-effective to purchase a BritRail London Plus Pass which is valid on rail services in the South East of England.
 The BritRail London Plus pass is ideal for short journeys outside of London.
 Click here for more information about BritRail passes.

 If you are pushed for time or nervous about travelling outside of London by train the best option for you may be to take a tour.
 Tours often visit several places so you can see more and make the most of your time especially if you have a limited number of days.
-Find out more in our guide to the best day tours from London which includes the most popular tourist and sightseeing destinations.

 - Guide to UK Train Travel